Wood stain: Comparison with paint and varnish

 The initial application of any paint or varnish is similarly absorbed into the substrate, but because stains contain lower amounts of binder, the binder from a stain resides mainly below the surface while the pigment remains near the top or at the surface.
 Stains that employ metallic pigments such as iron oxides usually are more opaque; first because metallic pigments are opaque by nature, but also because the particles of which they consist are much larger than organic pigments and therefore do not penetrate as well.

-Most wood stains for interior uses (e.g. floors and furniture) require a secondary application of varnish or finish for longer-term protection of the wood, and also to adjust for matter or gloss effects.
+Most wood stains for interior uses (e.g. floors and furniture) require a secondary application of varnish or finish for longer-term protection of the wood, and also to adjust for matte or gloss effects.
 Stains are differentiated from varnishes in that the latter usually has no significant added colour or pigment and is designed primarily to form a protective surface film.
 Some products are marketed as a combination of stain and varnish.

-Siding stain
+High viscosity stains

 Siding stain is one variety of wood stain with very high viscosity (others can be quite thin).
 Effectively, siding stains are paints that do not cover as well and do not form a hard film.
 They are designed to penetrate better and contain binders that are softer and more flexible, allowing them to last longer than harder, more brittle paints.
 Siding stain protects against solar radiation especially UV radiation, water, fungus including mildew, and insects.
 Different siding stains are distinguished by the appearance they impart to wood.
 Certain solvent-based or oil-based siding stains contain small amounts of paraffin wax, which cannot be painted over, although re-staining is still possible.